RGIII had a shot at the Olympics. But when Ravens called, it was ‘a message from God.’

 “This is awkward,” he said, flashing his familiar, gaptoothed smile.

-The grin had been seen rarely since Griffin, for whom the Washington Redskins traded a bounty of draft picks to select second overall in 2012, the year after he won the Heisman Trophy at Baylor, carried Washington to its first playoff appearance in five seasons as a rookie.
+The grin had rarely been seen since Griffin, the No. 2 overall draft pick of the Redskins in 2012, carried Washington to its first playoff appearance in five seasons as a rookie.
 That year, Griffin’s jersey sold more than any other in the league, and a brand was born: “RG3.”

 Just a few years later, Griffin had all but vanished from the realm of NFL relevancy.
 Injuries and a building tension between Griffin and Washington set up an ugly end, and after an injury-shortened season in Cleveland, he was out of the league.

-At the mic, Griffin tried to distance himself from what happened down the Beltway while facing questions about how he would dig himself out of the rubble of once-great expectations.
+At the mic, Griffin tried to distance himself from what happened down I-95 while facing questions about how he would dig himself out of the rubble of once-great expectations.
 Ravens Coach John Harbaugh told reporters Griffin’s absence from the game for a year didn’t worry him, that it “wasn’t a very hard” call to sign him and General Manager Ozzie Newsome had decided “pretty quickly.”

 Griffin, 28, answered with a similar earnestness.
 He compared being away from football to “someone taking your girl, it gives you an appreciation,” joked about staying in shape by throwing footballs at palm trees, and asserted he was faster than rookie quarterback Lamar Jackson, another speedy Heisman winner who was drafted No. 32 overall in April as the heir apparent to starting quarterback Joe Flacco.